joudaon/vagrant-devops/README.md

 ## Summary

-This project is an extension of this one: https://github.com/boxcutter/ubuntu

-The aim of this project is to deploy an Ubuntu Desktop with all required DevOps tools installed.
+The aim of this project is to deploy an Ubuntu Desktop environment with all required DevOps tools installed.

 ## Requirements